hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 -rw-rw-r--
 ```

+* The first character indicates the type of file.
+Among the different types, a leading dash (`-`) means a regular file, while a `d` indicates a directory.

-**The first character** tells us whether the listing is a regular file `-` or a directory `d`, or there may be some other character meaning more esoteric things.
-In this case, it is `-` which means it is a regular file.
+> In our case, it is `-` which means README.txt is a regular file.

-The next 9 characters are usually some combination of the following in the order listed below:
+* The next 9 characters are usually some combination of the following in the order listed below:

 <button>r</button> = read permission

 <button>w</button> = write/modify permission

 <button>x</button> = execute permission (run a script/program or traverse a directory).

+  * The first triplet are the permissions for the file’s owner.
+  * The next three characters are for members of the file’s group.
+  * The final three characters are for everyone else

 > Sometimes the `x` is replaced by another character, but it is beyond the scope of today's class.
 You can [get more information here](https://en.wikipedia.org/wiki/File_system_permissions#Notation_of_traditional_Unix_permissions), if you are interested.
 >